paulheading/TreehouseCapstone/README_1.txt

 The hero card displays a search result from the OMDB database.

+On first time login, user receives a personal greeting

 **Bugs**

-The list of related artists usually does not appear on first search.
-It also does not appear if the web inspector window is open.
+The list of related artists renders unpredictably.
+Often you will need to repeat a search to see it.

+The list of saved searches (in the account area) renders unpredictably.
+Often you will need to refresh the page to update it.

-If the user searches for a film => then logs in and already has an edited search saved => the search results do not immediately update.
+If the user searches for a film => then logs in and already has an edited saved version => the search results do not immediately update.

 The user must click search again to see their edited results.